 Jesus Christ also taught that His followers should follow His example of serving other people, rather than expecting other people to serve them.
 In Matthew 20:26b-28, Jesus declared, “[W]hoever desires to become great among you, let him be your servant.
 And whoever desires to be first among you, let him be your slave – just as the son of Man [Jesus Christ] did not come to be served, but to serve, and to give His life a ransom for many.”
 (Also, see Mark 9:35 and 10:43b-45.)
 Joyfully serving (i.e., ministering to) other people is an excellent way of demonstrating our love for them.
 Conversely, wanting to be served by other people suggests self-centeredness.
 Those who desire to serve other people will generally find greater inner satisfaction than those who seek the opposite.

 In addition, Jesus taught that His followers should be willing to forgive repeatedly anyone who offends them.
 In Luke 17:3b-4, Jesus said, “If your brother sins against you, rebuke him; and if he repents, forgive him.
 And if he sins against you seven times in a day, and seven times in a day returns to you, saying ‘I repent,’ you shall forgive him.”
 (Also, see Matthew 18:21-22.)
 Although forgiving others is often difficult, it is another way of showing our love for them.
 Furthermore, genuine forgiveness lifts the burden of animosity off the person who is able to forgive and enables that person to enjoy a greater sense of inner joy or contentment than would be possible by harboring resentment or hatred towards someone.
-[For additional perspectives regarding forgiving others, see our article entitled “Judging, Anger, and Forgiveness.”]
+[For additional perspectives regarding forgiving others, click on “Judging, Anger, and Forgiveness.”]

 Another important teaching of Jesus Christ was that His followers not be anxious about whether or not they will have sufficient basic necessities for their existence.
 Worry undermines the quality of a person’s life.
 People who give God the highest priority in their life and aspire to trust Him are likely to worry less than other people about not only basic necessities, but also most other matters.
 In Matthew 6:25-34, Jesus told His followers not to worry about what they would eat, drink, or wear.
 (Also, see Luke 12:22-31.)
 Jesus stated that God knows what they need, so they can trust God to provide for their needs, if they put the kingdom of heaven first in their priorities.
-[For a discussion of the kingdom of heaven, please see our article entitled “What Is the Kingdom of Heaven and When Is It Coming?”]
+[For a discussion of the kingdom of heaven, click on “What Is the Kingdom of Heaven and When Is It Coming?”]

 The life of Jesus Christ was important not only because it was sinless, which enabled Him to be the perfect ultimate sacrificial offering for the sins of mankind, but also because Jesus taught us how to conduct ourselves so we can have a more abundant earthly life.
 It may be argued that there are one or more other noteworthy reasons why Jesus’ life was important (e.g., His healings of a number of people while He was on earth), but the people who benefitted were relatively few in number compared with the tens of millions, if not hundreds of millions, over the centuries since His death who have benefitted as a result of the two basic reasons that we have discussed.